Pengo0o/Pengo0o.github.io/_posts/!2021-09-16-Secure-your-ADX.md

 ![](/assets/img/20210916/approvemanagedprivateendpoint.png)

 If you wanna read more about managed virtual networks as well as managed private endpoints, Azure Data Factory already uses this kind of concept.
 To learn more, you can use this [link](https://docs.microsoft.com/en-us/azure/data-factory/managed-virtual-network-private-endpoint).

+## service firewall

+In case you are pulling data from an event hub source or any other source ADX supports, you can leverage the additional security feature of the service firewall and only allow the access from known subnets!
+This will work independend of the implementation of a managed private endpoint for ADX access.

+If you further have a private endpoint provisioned in the same subnet, you can still access your Event Hub resource.

+With this additional security border in place, you have secured your ADX components as best as you can with just very little effort.

 |Link|Description|
 |---|---|